 Make a soft and cuddly napping blanket for yourself or as a handmade gift!
-Click here for the step by step tutorial and video.
+A step-by-step tutorial and video.

 This is a sponsored post on behalf of Cricut.
 All opinions are 100% my own.